ossf/wg-best-practices-os-developers/docs/spp/Simplest-Possible-Process.md

 * We can write workflows that push data to other places, but then we need to write that code and manage the keys.
-* We can write workflows that gather the data (but then we need to write that code, and these typically have significant deployment delays because they're often periodic and would handle much more data).
+* We can write workflows that gather the data, but then we need to write that code, and these typically have significant deployment delays because they're often periodic and would handle much more data.
 * There are additional operational complications if we try to put everything in the domain openssf.org, as that is currently a WordPress instance.
   We would then have to synchronize these systems.